That swimming pool sure feels good in the summer—until you get home and look in the mirror.

 The chemical is known as an “oxidizing” agent, meaning that it can oxidize other substances.
 That means it can encourage the formation of free radicals—those nasty molecules that damage cells, proteins, lipids, and DNA.
 Too much oxidation can lead to inflammation, disease, and aging.

-How does this affect my skin and hair?
+How does chlorine affect my skin and hair?

 Knowing this, you can guess what chlorine does to your hair and skin.
 It not only robs both of natural moisturizers and oils, but it’s powerful oxidation processes—often called “corrosive”—can result in lasting damage that accentuates the appearance of fine lines and wrinkles.
 It also destroys vitamin E and essential fatty acids that the skin needs to appear its best.